 I will know that you are feeling nervous and I will do my best to reassure you and help you to feel relaxed.
-I understand that making contact with a counsellor and meeting me for the first time can feel scary.
+I understand that making contact with a counsellor and meeting me for the first time might feel overwhelming.
 You might not know what to say or how to explain what’s going on for you.
 Please don’t worry.
 Our first meeting will be about us starting to get to know each other and I will be able to help you begin to look at what’s troubling you.

 In the first session we will discuss what has led you to seek counselling at this time in further detail.
-I will complete an assessment form with your personal details and will ask you some questions relating to your health, history and any issues you are experiencing.
+I will complete a simple assessment form with your personal details and will ask you some questions relating to your health, history and any issues you are experiencing.
 I will take some notes on what you tell me during this session but not during subsequent sessions.
-You will have the chance to ask me any questions you may have about the way I work or how the counselling process works.
+You will have the chance to ask me any questions you may have about the way I work or how counselling works.
 I hope after this initial stage we will be able to form an idea about what you need from our work together.
 You may not know what you want or need and that’s ok, we can begin to explore that together and take it one step at a time.